samhuk/good-flow/README.md

 const errJson = JSON.stringify(serializedErr)
 ```

-For the client-side, types for a serialized `GFError` are available seperately at `good-flow/lib/serialized` such that Node.js-only packages such as `colors` are not co-imported along (which would cause build/bundle issues for the web).
-For example (e.g. client-side):
+For client-side code, types for a serialized `GFError` are available seperately at `good-flow/lib/serialized` such that Node.js-only packages are not co-imported along (which would cause build/bundle issues for browsers).
+For example:

 ```typescript
 import { SerializedGFError } from 'good-flow/lib/serialized'